pmndrs/suspend-react/readme.md

 `suspend` yields control back to React and the render-phase is aborted.
 It will resume once your promise resolves.
 For this to work you need to wrap it into a `<React.Suspense>` block, which requires you to set a fallback (can be `null`).

 The dependencies (the 2nd argument) act as cache-keys, use as many as you want.
 If an entry is already in cache, calling `suspend` with the same keys will return it _immediately_ without breaking the render-phase.
 Cache access is similar to useMemo but *across the component tree*.

-The first-arg function has to return a thenable (async function or a promise), it receives the keys as arguments. `suspend` will return the resolved value, not a promise!
+The 1st argument has to be a function that returns a thenable (async function or a promise), it receives the keys as arguments. `suspend` will return the resolved value, not a promise!
 This is guaranteed, *you do not have to check for validity*.
 Errors will bubble up to the nearest error-boundary.

 #### Config